jjvanzon/JJs-Reference-Architecture/apis.md

 ### Committed / Uncommitted Objects

-Here is something that happens n `ORM` sometimes:
+Here is something that happens in `ORM` sometimes:

 Some methods of data retrieval work with uncommitted / non-flushed entities: so things that are newly created, and not yet committed to the data store.
 Other methods of data retrieval do the opposite: only returning committed / flushed entities.
-This asymmetry might be common in `ORM's`, since doing it any other way might harm performance.
+This asymmetry might be common in `ORM's`, since doing it another way might harm performance.

-<style>thead{display:table-header-group;}</style>

 | Method | Data |
 |--------|------|